mkaoy2k/subs/README.md

-# subs - journal subscription service on FamilyTrees platform
+# subs - FamilyTrees newsletter subscription service on FamilyTrees platform

 ## Introduction

 ---

-The 'subs' Web App is a web service that allows you to read news and to subscribe/unsubscribe to your family news.
+The 'subs' Web App is a web service that allows you publish and subscribe/unsubscribe to your family news and events.

 ## How It Works

 ---

 The 'subs' service provides a front-end for family members to keep in the loop on what's new to your family-related matters.
-At the backend for FamilyTrees service team to maintain the publication of faamily matters whereas the family members can subscribe/unsubscribe to the family news as needed.
+At the backend for your family newsletter team to maintain the publication of family matters whereas the family members can subscribe/unsubscribe to the family news as needed.

 ### Key Features

-1. **Keep in the loop with your family Social Circle**
+1. **Keep in the loop with your family social circle**
    - Secure login and registration
    - Email verification
    - Password reset functionality